 The following tables and accompanying narrative disclosure discuss the compensation awarded to, earned by, or paid to:

-- Dane C. Andreeff, our President and Chief Executive Officer; - Jeffrey S. Mathiesen, our Chief Financial Officer, Treasurer and Secretary; - · Joyce LaViscount, our former Chief Financial Officer, Chief Operating Officer and Secretary; and - Antonella Favit-Van Pelt, our Chief Medical Officer.
+- Dane C. Andreeff, our President and Chief Executive Officer; - Jeffrey S. Mathiesen, our Chief Financial Officer, Treasurer and Secretary; and - · Antonella Favit-Van Pelt, our Chief Medical Officer.